 - David McDonald

-The Robinson EMBA Alumni Club enhances the value of your Robinson EMBA degree via programs and tools that will strengthen your career and continue your personal development.
-The EMBA Alumni Club is designed to provide the means for its members to have mutually beneficial communications, to exchange ideas and experiences, and to connect with others who know the value of networking.
+The Robinson EMBA Alumni Network enhances the value of your Robinson EMBA degree via programs and tools that will strengthen your career and continue your personal development.
+The EMBA Alumni Network is designed to provide the means for its members to have mutually beneficial communications, to exchange ideas and experiences, and to connect with others who know the value of networking.

 Alumni Entrepreneur Network

 The Alumni Entrepreneur Network aids entrepreneurs through networking and educational programming, creating a forum in which established and would-be business persons can share expertise in knowledge creation and practical experiences as well as the excitement and risks of creating and managing new enterprises.